Topl/BramblSc-docs/docs/Modules/Util/NodeUtils/NodeUtils.md

 Objects that implement this interface are responsible for providing connections used for gRPC calls from a client to a Bifrost node.
 Such objects also provide information about how the connections are configured.

 All classes that implement this interface will implementation specific.
+In particular, this interface does not specify anything about how connections are managed.
+The expectation is that all details related to connection management will be determined by the gRPC implementation used, as that will be the main consumer of this interface's implementation.

 ### getUrl